renatoargh/renatoargh.github.io/about/index.md

 title: About
 ---

-My name is Renato Gama, a computer enginner from Brazil working mostly with software (Node.js, MongoDb, MySql and Amazon Web Services), but planning to work with Arduino in the near future.
+My name is Renato Gama, computer enginner from Brazil working mostly with software (Node.js, MongoDb, MySql and Amazon Web Services), but planning to work with Arduino in the near future.